blongden73/macrame/_posts/2020-06-08-francisco-miranda.md

     > * On His Career

-    **His approach had won him several awards** like the ones he got from the Salón Nacional de Artes Visuales and the Buenos Aires Biennial of Young Art.
+    **His approach had won him several awards and special mentions** like the ones he got from the Salón Nacional de Artes Visuales and the Buenos Aires Biennial of Young Art.
 Francisco was even one of 15 illustrators/designers selected by Microsoft worldwide to create a background for the launch of Windows 8.

+    But he wasn't always an artist who approached his work with the precision of a surgeon.

     **His career began as a graphic designer.** Francisco studied at the University of Buenos Aires, where he also taught for seven years after getting his degree.

-    **After graduating, Francisco worked in design and illustration for several design studios and advertising agencies,** but ​soon began questioning everything he learned.
-That led him to experiment with different materials and techniques, realizing, at some point, that he needed to evolve from two-dimensional art into disruptive volumetric works.
+    **A young Francisco took his first steps in design and illustration working for several design studios and advertising agencies,** but ​soon began questioning everything he learned.
+That led him to experiment with different materials and techniques, until, at some point, his two-dimensional art cried out for something more.
+This is how his work evolved into disruptive volumetric pieces.

     **And that's how his artistic career was born.** But he never stopped being a designer.
 He enjoys both worlds.